DASHBOARDS

 Clock

-This widget is just a clock widget that can display the current time both in the local time zone or in UTC, which can be useful when monitoring processes in real-time.
-Note that this widget takes the current time just from your computer.
+This widget is just a clock widget that can display the current time both in the local time zone and in UTC, which can be useful when monitoring processes in real-time.
+Note that this widget takes the current time just from the web browser, so it should be the same as your computer.

 • Color: Color for the text.

-• UTC: Display the clock in UTC or in the local timezone.
+• UTC: Display the clock in UTC of the bworser the local timezone.

 HTML Widget

-This widget allows creating custom data representation interfaces by programming it with standard web source code languages such as HTML, CSS, JS.
-Being also able to represent data from Thinger.io devices or data buckets or show data from third party sources into the same dashboard.
+This widget allows creating custom data representation interfaces by programming it with standard web source code languages such as HTML, CSS and JavaScript.
+Being also able to represent data from Thinger.io devices or data buckets, or show data from third-party sources on the same dashboard.

 From Code Snippet

-To create a basic widget with a simple code such as a data table, a ready-to-paste script from any website, or any other easy integration.
-The source code can be wrote using the small text editor in the widget form.
-Note that this code will be executed in the browser as a part of an AngularJS directive, where some scope has been already defined and initialized.
+To create a basic widget with a simple code, such as a data table, a ready-to-paste script from any website, or any other easy integration.
+The source code can be written using a small text editor in the widget form.
+Note that this code will be executed in the browser as a part of an AngularJS directive, where some scope has already been defined and initialized.
 In particular:

 • ts: Timestamp of the data.